NASA's Mars helicopter takes flight, 1st for another planet - WTMJ

 The $85 million helicopter demo was considered high risk, yet high reward.

-Scientists cheered the news from around the world and even from space.
+Scientists cheered the news from around the world, even from space, and the White House offered its congratulations.

 “A whole new way to explore the alien terrain in our solar system is now at our disposal,” Nottingham Trent University astronomer Daniel Brown said from England.

-This first test flight — with more to come by Ingenuity — holds great promise, Brown noted.
-Future helicopters could serve as otherworldly scouts for rovers, and eventually astronauts, in difficult, dangerous places.
+This first test flight — with more to come by Ingenuity, the next as soon as Thursday — holds great promise, Brown noted.
+Future helicopters could serve as scouts for rovers, and eventually astronauts, in difficult, dangerous places.

+Ingenuity has provided a third dimension to planetary exploration and ”freed us from the surface now forever,” said JPL director, Michael Watkins.

-Ground controllers had to wait more than three excruciating hours before learning whether the preprogrammed flight had succeeded more than 170 million miles (287 million kilometers) away.
+Ground controllers had to wait more than three excruciating hours before learning whether the preprogrammed flight had succeeded 178 million miles (287 million kilometers) away.
 The first attempt had been delayed a week because of a software error.

 When the news finally came, the operations center filled with applause, cheers and laughter.
 More followed when the first black and white photo from Ingenuity appeared, showing the helicopter’s shadow as it hovered above the surface of Mars.